 This year, Millennials will overtake Baby Boomers as the largest living generation and will represent the majority of the workforce — calling for new management styles and strategies.

-NEW research explores the barriers to women’s leadership and diversity in the retail and consumer goods industry, and offers practical solutions that benefit individuals and organizations both.
+NEW research explores the barriers to women’s leadership and diversity in the retail, consumer goods, financial services and technology sectors and offers practical solutions that benefit individuals and organizations.